Traditional Navajo Foods for Heart Failure

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment Medically Tailored Meal Program with Traditional Navajo Foods for heart failure?
+What evidence suggests that the Medically Tailored Meal Program with Traditional Navajo Foods might be an effective treatment for heart failure?

 LE